 Hamar Laser’s L-743 Ultra-Precision Triple Scan® Laser Alignment System is the most accurate and versatile alignment tool on the market today.
-This powerful yet easy-to-use system is ideal for quickly and accurately checking and fixing the geometry of almost all machining centers and excels at many other demanding applications.
-Our Ultra-Precision Series L-743 and Precision Series L-733 are the only alignment systems in the world to offer three automatically rotating laser planes with the extreme high accuracy needed for today’s ever-tightening tolerances.
+This powerful yet easy-to-use system is ideal for quickly and accurately checking and fixing the geometry of almost all CNC machining centers and milling machines, as well as many other demanding applications.
+Our Ultra-Precision Series L-743 and Precision Series L-733 are the only alignment systems in the world to offer 3 automatically rotating laser planes with the extremely high accuracy needed for today’s ever-tightening tolerances.
 This creates a powerful tool that not only measures surface flatness, squareness and straightness, but fixes complex alignment problems in a fraction of the time needed with conventional methods.

 If you do not see your application listed, please contact us to discuss your requirements.
 We will be more than happy to provide a solution that’s right for your unique alignment problem.

-The L-743 Triple Scan® Laser Alignment System is one of only 2 lasers (the other is the L-733) in the world to offer 3 automatically rotating laser planes that are accurate enough for today’s ever-increasing tolerances.
-This creates not only a powerful measurement tool for surface flatness, squareness and straightness MEASUREMENTS, but also a tool that FIXES alignment problems in a fraction of the time needed with conventional methods.
+The L-743 Triple Scan® Laser Alignment System offers 3 automatically rotating laser planes that are the most accurate in the industry.
+The unique design makes the L-743 able to align many different applications from machining centers to injection molding machines to roll alignment applications and many more.
+This power laser not only a measures surface flatness, squareness and straightness, but it also FIXES alignment problems in a fraction of the time needed with conventional methods.

-One of the critical components of any laser alignment system is the straightness or flatness of the laser beam or plane, as this is the reference from which the measurements are made.
-The L-743 features the flattest laser plane in the world that is flat to 1/2 an arc second (0.00003 in/ft or 0.0025 mm/m) in a 360º sweep and 1/4 arc sec in a 90º sweep (0.000015 in/ft or 0.001 mm/m).
+One of the critical components of any laser alignment system is the straightness or flatness of the laser beam or plane since you can’t measure any more accurately than the flatness of the plane.
+The L-743 features the flattest laser plane in the world that is flat to 1/2 an arc second (.00003 in/ft or 0.0025 mm/m) in a 360º sweep and 1/4 arc sec in a 90º sweep (.000015 in/ft or 0.001 mm/m).

-The 3 laser planes are squarewith an accuracy of up to 1 arc second (0.00006 in/ft or 0.005 mm /m).
-This squareness can be projected out 100 feet (30.5 M), allowing squareness and straightness measurement of even the tallest machine in the world to be easily checked.
+The 3 laser planes are square with an accuracy of up to 1 arc second (.00006 in/ft or 0.005 mm /m).
+This squareness can be projected out 100 feet (30.5 m), allowing squareness and straightness measurement of even the tallest machine in the world to be easily checked.
 The L-743 also features 2 built-in level vials that are accurate to 1 arc second.